 The important Jurisdictional Exception Rule addresses the situations where the applicable law or public policy may conflict with the USPAP standard on what a business valuation must provide.

-If you discover that a law requires you to do things differently than prescribed by the USPAP, you should state what this law is and explain the limitations to your business valuation work that result from the need to comply with the law.
+Let’s say you discover that a law requires you to do things differently than prescribed by the USPAP.
+Then you should state what this law is.
+And explain the limitations to your business valuation work that result from the need to comply with the law.

 This way, your clients and business valuation report readers would know what may be missing.
 Note that attorney instructions or client wishes do not qualify for a jurisdictional exception.
 This is the purview of the actual laws and regulations.